Motorcycle Manual: Motorcycle Safety Program

-The motorcycle skills test, normally required for a Class M license, may be waived if a student successfully completes an approved basic rider course (BRC) at a Motorcycle Safety Foundation training site approved under the New York State Motorcycle Safety Program.
-To be eligible for the motorcycle road test waiver, you must also possess a current and valid New York State driver license and a motorcycle learner's permit.
+The motorcycle skills test, ordinarily required for a Class M license, may be waived if a student successfully completes an approved Basic Rider (BRC) Course at a Motorcycle Safety Foundation training site approved under the New York State Motorcycle Safety program.
+To be eligible for the motorcycle road test waiver, you must also possess a current and valid New York State driver license and a motorcycle learner permit.
 You must have a valid motorcycle permit before you apply for the road test waiver and motorcycle license.

-The ERC is designed for experienced motorcyclists who already have motorcycle endorsements and want to improve their riding skills on their own motorcycles.
+The BRC2 is designed for experienced motorcyclists who already have a motorcycle license and want to improve their riding skills on their own motorcycles.
 This half-day course will enable riders to hone the physical and mental skills necessary for surviving traffic.
-The ERC includes:
+The BRC2 includes:

 - Personal protective gear.

 - Motorcycle inspection and care.